mooreryan/ocaml_python_bindgen/README.md

 ```

 Let me just be clear that `pyml` can bind this function just fine, only, you would need to write this binding by hand.

+### Gotchas & bugs

+* You currently can't bind "no argument" functions like this: `val bad_fun : unit -> t Or_error.t`.
+It's a bug that will get fixed at some point.

 ## License